Macedonia naming dispute: Stalemate

 The naming issue was effectively at a stalemate until the 2018 agreement.
-Various names had been proposed over the years, for instance "New Macedonia", "Upper Macedonia", "Slavo-Macedonia", "Nova Makedonija", "Macedonia (Skopje)" and so on.
+Various names had been proposed over the years, for instance "Vardar Macedonia", "North Macedonia", "New Macedonia", "Upper Macedonia", "Slavo-Macedonia", "Nova Makedonija", "Macedonia (Skopje)" and so on.
 However, these had invariably fallen foul of the initial Greek position that no permanent formula incorporating the term "Macedonia" was acceptable.
 Athens had counter-proposed the names "Vardar Republic" or "Republic of Skopje", but the government and opposition parties in Skopje had consistently rejected any solution that eliminated the term "Macedonia" from the country's name.
 Following these developments, Greece has gradually revised its position and demonstrated its acceptance of a composite appellation, with a geographical qualifier, erga omnes (i.e. the incorporation of the term "Macedonia" in the name, but with the use of a disambiguating name specification, for international and intergovernmental use).
 (Note: See:) The inhabitants of the Republic were overwhelmingly opposed to changing the country's name.
 A June 2007 opinion poll found that 77% of the population were against a change in the country's constitutional name, and 72% supported the Republic's accession to NATO only if it was admitted under its constitutional name.
 Only 8% supported accession under the reference "the former Yugoslav Republic of Macedonia".

 A number of states recognized the Republic of Macedonia by its constitutional name.
 A few had recognised it by this name from the start, while most others had switched from recognising it under its UN reference.
 By September 2007, 118 countries (61% of all UN member states) had recognised the Republic of Macedonia under its constitutional name, including the likes of the United States, Russia and China.
 Some observers had suggested that the gradual revision of the Greek position means that "the question appears destined to die" in due course.
 On the other hand, attempts by the Republic to persuade international organisations to drop the provisional reference have met with limited success.
 A recent example was the rejection by the Parliamentary Assembly of the Council of Europe of a draft proposal to replace the provisional reference with the constitutional name in Council of Europe documents.